OPERATION OF THE ASTROLABE

 Depending on the alignment, season, latitude, there could be TWO

-periods of sunshine during certain days.
-Continue the rete-regula
+periods of sunshine during the day.

 Find the interval between two events